ZhenyingZhu/StudyNotes/SystemDesign.md

   - Use a ACID compliant DB. also have a retry queue.
 Dead letter queue (DLQ) is used for message that cannot retry and order doesn't matter
   - for idempotency: use local DB. need send the trans id to PSP when retry.
 Either get the previous response or get a dup error
   - state: pending, authz, denied, failed. if authz succeed, there is authz code
+- Payment settlement service: consumer of the completed queue.
+Store authzed payment in DB.
+Workflows perform settlement EOD
+  1. group by payment provider type (Visa, Master card, etc.)
+  2. write transaction info and authZ code in a file
+  3. use SFTP to transfer the file to the scheme for settlement
+  4. once received a file with settled transaction details, insert records to the settled transaciton queue
+- Transaction Service: keep track transaction. consume from completed transaction and settled transaction queues.
+Store data to the same ACID DB for transaction.
+Call the Webhook that is reg by merchant.
+Idempotent.

 - Auth phase
 - clearing and settlement phase